lccoronel/texo-challenge/backend/README.md

 * Clone repo
 * Run `npm i` to install all dependencies
 * Add `.env` file, just copy the `.env.example` and set the port, but if if don't pass any port, 3333 is the default port
-* Run `npx prisma migrate` to setup all migrations
+* Run `npx prisma migrate dev` to setup all migrations
 * Run `npm run seed` to populate database
 * Run `npm run start:dev` to run the project